siczmj/calendar/README.md

 #### Text formatting for date label (at top of CalendarView)
 The CalendarView using the _yyyy.
 MMMM_ formula to date formatting.
-If you do not like it, then you can change with the follow row:
+If you do not like it, then you can change with the new SimpleDateFormat.
+[Here is the symbol meaning.](http://developer.android.com/reference/java/text/SimpleDateFormat.html)
 ```java
     calendarView.setDateTextFormat(new SimpleDateFormat("yyyy-MM", Locale.getDefault()));
 ```